Hyundai Ioniq 5 vs Ford Mustang Mach-E vs Volkswagen ID.4: range and charging

 While both the ID.4 and Mach-E also have rapid-charging capability, neither can reach the same speeds as the Ioniq 5.
 The Volkswagen is the second fastest, with a maximum charging rate of 125kW.
 At that speed, you can charge it from near-flat to 80% in 34 minutes.
 The maximum rate for the entry-level Mach-E model we drove is 115kW, allowing you to recharge from 10-80% in 38 minutes.

 However, we expect the majority of charging will take place at home, most likely using a 7.4kW home wallbox charger.
 At those speeds, it'll take around 11 hours to fully top up the Standard Range Mach-E, or over 12 hours to do the same with the 77kWh version of the ID.4’s.
-Hyundai doesn't give an official charging time for the Ioniq 5 at 7.4kW, but we expect it'd take slightly more than nine hours to charge the 73kWh battery in our top-spec model from 0-100% overnight.
+Fully recharging the 73kWh battery in our top-spec model of the Ioniq 5 takes just under 12 hours.

 In This Review